danghaonhien/the-boring-coffee/README.md

    http://localhost:3000/admin
    ```

+3. Import products in several ways:
-3. Click the "Import Products" button to import all products from the local data into your Supabase database.
+   - **Bulk Import**: Click "Import All" to add all local products at once
+   - **Selective Import**: Expand the product list, select specific items, then click "Import Selected"
+   - **Categorized Selection**: Products are grouped by category for easier selection

+4. The collapsible product list shows:
+   - Product names and prices
+   - Category groupings
+   - Selection checkboxes with "Select All" option
+   - Running count of selected items

-4. You can also use the "Test Database Connection" button to verify your Supabase connection.
+5. You can also use the "Test Database Connection" button to verify your Supabase connection.

+### Step 3: Manage Inventory with the Admin Panel

+The admin panel now includes comprehensive inventory management features:

+1. **Filtering**: Filter products by:
+   - Category
+   - Product name (search)
+   - Minimum stock level

+2. **Sorting**: Click on column headers to sort by:
+   - Name
+   - Category
+   - Price
+   - Stock

+3. **Stock Management**: Update stock quantities directly in the table
+   - Changes are saved automatically when you click away

+4. **Product Deletion**: Remove products with a two-step confirmation process
+   - Click "Delete" once to confirm
+   - Click "Confirm Delete" to permanently remove the product

+These features make it easy to manage your inventory and keep track of product stock levels without needing to access the Supabase dashboard directly.

-### Step 3: Restart Your App
+### Step 4: Restart Your App

 After setting up Supabase and importing products, restart your Next.js development server: